 - Wi-Fi included

-- Schedule transportation to Experiencias Xcaret’s Parks and Tours
+- Scheduled transportation to Experiencias Xcaret’s Parks and Tours

 - Guest Service Manager to coordinate your activities*